wendyverdonk93/docs/content/payment-methods/billing-suite/klarna/how-does-klarna-work.md

 * When multiple order rules are supplied with the same _merchant-item-id_, it will result in a conflict if a partial refund is requested.
 Thus, to be able to do the partial refund for the same product with different specifications (e.g. size, color) via the shopping cart successfully, each merchant-item-id should be unique.
 For example, for products with different sizes the _merchant-item-id_ can be distinguished with ‘-size’: 1001311-xxl, 1001311-m, 1001311-s.

-* MultiSafepay offers Klarna [Slice It](https://www.klarna.com/uk/customer-service/what-is-pay-in-3-instalments-and-how-does-it-work/) Netherlands, Germany, Austria, Italy and Spain.
+* MultiSafepay offers Klarna [Slice It](https://www.klarna.com/uk/customer-service/what-is-pay-in-3-instalments-and-how-does-it-work/) for Netherlands, Germany, Austria, Italy and Spain.

 ### The 'Shipped' status